ministryofjustice/template-documentation-site/README.md

 ## Publishing

-Provided you have updated the `.github/workflows/publish.yml` file as directed, any changes you push/merge into the `main` branch should be published to GitHub Pages site automatically.
+Any changes you push/merge into the `main` branch should be published to GitHub Pages site automatically.

-The URL for the published site is: (TODO)

-> The publishing process creates files in `/docs` and pushes them to the
-> `gh-pages` branch to publish them.
-You should not edit any files in that
-> folder, because your changes will be lost the next time the site is
-> published.

 ## Template configuration